 This Makita blower XBU 03 is the only one with a brushless motor.
 Brushless motors are more efficient at converting electricity into power than brushed motors.
 Due to the absence of brushes they also mitigate loss due to friction.
 This can give you up to 50 % longer run time per battery charge.

-The standalone weight of the Makita leaf blower XBU 03 is a total of 5.1 lbs, which is significantly over the previous tools standalone weight.
+The standalone weight of the Makita leaf blower XBU 03 is a total of 5.1 lbs, which is significantly over the previous tools weight.
 Additionally, depending on the capacity of the battery, the weight can go up to 6.5 lbs which can still be considered relatively lightweight considering that this leaf blower is held at a downward angle.
-Regarding the noise level, with 60 db(a), the XBU03 is by far the most quiet solution, not only in comparison to the two other Makita blowers, but also relatively to other 18- or 20V solutions, e.g. the 20V leaf blower from Dewalt or the 20V solution from Black + Decker or the 18V Milwaukee blowers.
+Regarding the noise level, with 60 db(a), the XBU03 is by far the most quiet solution, not only in comparison to the two other Makita blowers, but also relatively to comparable solutions, e.g. the Dewalt 20V blowers, the 20V solutions from Black + Decker or the 18V Milwaukee blowers.

 The Makita 18V blower XBU 03 is equipped with the Extreme Protection Technology.
 This is a protective seal inside the tool, which is engineered for improved operation in harsh conditions by directing water and dust from key internal components.

 |Makita Cordless Floor Blower 18V LXT DUB 183|

 |Makita Brushless Cordless Blower 18V LXT XBU 03|